ThomasPouw/Portofolio-S3/Learning Outcomes/GP/Readme.md

 When I meet new people for the first time or just got a job you will see that I slowly start testing the waters of what is allowed and what not.
 I do that by very light jokes (jokes that are not racist, sexist, religious or any other things that can have a negative effect.).
 I will also try to learn how much of the internet they know as some jokes only make sense when you know the internet.
 Jokes like how France, Ohio and Australia do not exist.
 I will only joke about that when i know the person will get it.

 When it comes to authority in companies, it is a bit weird.
 As I do a kind of a hybrid system of the two sides of hierarchy.
 As I respect the people higher them me, but I still sometimes ask them for a casual chat.
 Of course, even in a casual chat I will be respectful to the other person if they care a lot about hierarchy.
 Of course, if I know that a person is from a country like Japan where hierarchy is everything, I will not make a casual conversation with the person.
 As it will just confuse/anger them more than the conversation is worth.
 What i mean by this whole paragraph is that I take an around 50/50 approach when it is about people's cultures.
 As i find person preferences a bit more important.
 As not everybody really fits the cultural normal, and sometimes they even work better outside of the cultural jail they created for themselves because they had to act a certain way.
 I am not saying everybody is trapped.
 Just that some are.
+Ofcourse Hierarcy is not  the only way that cultures differ as conceps of indivualism vs collectivism, uncertainty avoidance, masculinity vs feminity, long term orientation vs short-term orientation and indulgence vs restraints also exist as a source of the [memes](https://en.wikipedia.org/wiki/Meme)

+As an example of two of the points in more femininan cultures both males and females are more emotion driven and both have the same load when it comes with dealing with there family.
+While more masculine cultures have it so that the female has the load of the family, while the male is not very concerned what happens with there family.
+Atleast when it goes right, when something goes wrong he will look at that situation like its a fact.
+With less emotions that the femininan male counterpart.
+For countries to compare see countries like Japan vs The Netherlands.
+Japan scores a 95 in Masculinity while The Netherlands scores a 14.
+You can see that differents emediatly.
+As for example when a dad hears that his son or daughter did bad at school.
+The Dutch father tries to calm there child down and maybe even helps them.
+While japanese fathers are more stern and see any fail as a real failure.
+And it just means that that child did not learn enough.
+Ofcourse this is just an example.
+In every community its different.
+And there is a reason why the scale is from 1 to 120.
+So even if Japan is number 1 in the world in Masculinity it does not mean that all parents are like this.
+Just alot of them and even the parents that arent like this all the time have traites of this.
+Same with the Netherlands but then reversed.

+For the long term orientation vs short-term orientation i can talk about the almost poster child of long term orientation: China and its very fast rise as a superpower.
+As there whole plan was almost planned to detail.
+With everybody wanting to succeed in life for the long term.
+So if they buy anything be it building or stocks.
+If it can be a success in the long term they will do it.
+They do not really care about the short term.
+Or atleast not as much as other countries would.

 And when it comes to ethics it is a bit more difficult.
 As ethics comes down to morals.
 For example: What is the line for attracting people to your product?
 Is it spamming ad campaigns?
 Is it making your game addictive or just making a good game first?
 My answer would be the first one as even spam ads is already bad, but at least it is not as bad as the others.
 As the first one would detract customers and the second one would get you maybe even banned from certain countries.
 As one way to make game addictive is loot boxes.
 And a lot of countries count that as gambling as you could use real world money to buy loot boxes.
 For that reason, games like Super Mario Run and Mario Kart Tour are banned in countries like Belgium.
 I am saying it because like I said ethics is a weird concept.
 As it boils down to "Do not make a product to addicting and flashy".